jocampe/Steganography/README.md

 # Steganography - a photo hidder App

+With this app you can hide a photo that you have in another with a bigger size and it will impossible to detect any difference.

+# How to use

 - This app hides a smaller image in a bigger one.

 - On each folder, the first image is the one that is read.